FLomb/Calliope-NL/README.md

 ## Requirements
 The model is built on the Python-based open-source energy modelling framework Calliope, version 0.7.0.dev6.
-To be ready to run the model, we recommend installing a `Calliope-NL` environment from the `environment.yml` file in this repository.
+To be ready to run the model, we recommend installing a `calliope-NL` environment from the `environment.yml` file in this repository.
 Simply run the command below from a terminal in the same directory as the file:

 ```
 conda env create -f requirements.yml